Preparing 25Live for Optimal Use with Publisher - Data Preparation

 Event Resources

 A newer approach is to build calendar resources for each of the major calendars on campus.
-Because resources rely on Assignment Policy to route tasks to an approver security group, this produces a vetting process for feeding events to calendars, with a clear gatekeeper.
-Even if a requestor selects a calendar resource, the event will not flow into the event feed until the approver has approved the resource making it an assigned resource for the event.
+Because resources rely on Assignment Policy to route tasks to an approver security group, this produces a vetting process for feeding events to calendars, with a clear gatekeeper (the approver).
 Using event resources allows a marketing or public information office the opportunity to review event details and act as the "owner" of calendars.

 25Live Pro - Calendar Resources